 Even with this strategy, the free roundtrip ticket offer only covered $800.
 So on top of this we liquidated all of Paul’s frequent flyer miles he had accumulated last year from traveling for business.
 Problem solved!
 We ended up paying $20 in security fees, plus the $99 in annual fees for the credit card.

-Typically you will get the most bang for your buck if you use one airline frequent flyer program exclusively so that you can save up enough miles and get those free trips (versus spreading your dollars and frequent flyer miles around to several different programs).
+Remember that when saving up those frequent flyer miles for a free flight, you'll typically get the most bang for your buck if you use ONE airline frequent flyer program exclusively(versus spreading your dollars and frequent flyer miles around to several different programs).
 While I have had a free flight on American Airline and have some miles in my Delta account, we generally stick with Southwest.

 Which frequent flyer program(s) work best for you?

 Latest posts by Amanda L Grossman (see all)